Choice-free duality for orthocomplemented lattices by means of spectral spaces: Acknowledgements

 \section{Acknowledgements}

-Both researchers thank their respective supervisors, Dr.~Nick Bezhanishvili and Professor Wesley Holliday, for their expertise and guidance throughout the preparation of this paper.
-We also thank Dr.~Tommaso Moraschini, as well as the Algebra/Coalgebra Seminar at the Institute for Logic, Language, and Computation at the University of Amsterdam for their useful comments and suggestions.
+Both researchers thank their respective supervisors, Dr. Nick Bezhanishvili and Professor Wesley Holliday, for their expertise and guidance throughout the preparation of this paper.
+We also thank Dr. Tommaso Moraschini, as well as the participants at the Algebra/Coalgebra Seminar (Institute for Logic, Language, and Computation, University of Amsterdam), the BLAST 2021 conference (Department of Mathematical Sciences, New Mexico State University), and the Logica 2021 conference (Institute of Philosophy, Czech Academy of Sciences).
+Lastly, we thank the anonymous reviewer at \emph{Algebra Universalis} for their helpful comments and suggestions.